Drive (The Cars song): Lyrics and music

-Reception
+Critical reception

 In a retrospective review of the single, AllMusic journalist Donald A. Guarisco praised the song for being "a gorgeous ballad that matches heartfelt songwriting to an alluring electronic soundscape.
 The music reflects the lyrical tone with a lovely melody that rises and falls in a soothing yet sad fashion."

-Classic Rock History critic Brian Kachejian rated it as the Cars' third greatest song, noting that it "sounds like nothing else the band ever did."
-Classic Rock History critic Emily Fagan rated it as the Cars 2nd best song sung by Orr, praising the way that the "careful arrangement frames the lyrics poignantly, with each line delivered by Orr pulling at the listener’s heartstrings."
+Classic Rock History critic Brian Kachejian rated it as the Cars' third greatest song, stating that it "sounds like nothing else the band ever did."
+Classic Rock History critic Emily Fagan rated it as the Cars second best song sung by Orr, praising the way that the "careful arrangement frames the lyrics poignantly, with each line delivered by Orr pulling at the listener’s heartstrings."
 Ultimate Classic Rock critic Dave Swanson rated it as the 7th best Benjamin Orr Cars song, acknowledging that "the super gloss production of Mutt Lange ultimately makes it sound a bit dated."

 Paul McCartney cited the song as an influence on the sound he achieved on his 1986 album Press to Play, commenting, "Sometimes you get caught up in trying to be the current flavor, trying to go along and flavor your cooking with the food of the month ...
 I remember the records I listened to.
 'Let's Dance'.
 Or 'Drive' by the Cars.
 Records that were of the time and I probably just thought, 'Yeah, it'd be quite nice to get into a bit of that'."